 In this post I’ve detailed each of the steps you need to take.
 It won’t guarantee success — but it’ll certainly give you a decent chance.

 Before you begin, it’s worth mentioning that, as a whole, the online gambling scene is still fairly primitive in terms of it’s rules & regulations.

-Even today rogue bookmakers and casinos continue to operate without a licence, or regard to the laws in place.
-This makes disputes extremely challenging.
+Even today rogue Bookmakers and Casinos continue to operate without a licence or regard for the laws in place.
+This makes some disputes extremely challenging.